-Commercial Banks are a type of financial institution that provides loans, accept deposits, and offer financial products and services like a savings accounts or a certificate of deposit to individuals and businesses.
+Commercial Banks are a type of financial institution that provides loans, accepts deposits, and offers financial products and services like savings accounts or a certificate of deposit to individuals and businesses.

 A commercial bank primarily earns money by charging interest to customers and by providing loans.
 Such a bank may also give interest to its customers who have savings accounts or certificates of deposits but pays out less than it charges for loans.

 Functions of Commercial Banks

-The basic role of a commercial bank is to provide financial services to the businesses and individuals.
+The basic role of a commercial bank is to provide financial services to businesses and individuals.
 Credit card interest, payments, small loans, deposits, checking, and basic securities trading all contribute significantly to the bottom line.